 In 2018, shareholders approved a Restricted Share Unit Plan (RSU plan) and an amendment to the 2007 Share Plan to allow for cashless exercise.

-The Board of Directors approves annual grants of share options and RSUs based on the recommendation of the CGCC, which receives and reviews recommendations from the CEO.
-Share option & RSU grants take into consideration an employee's individual performance and previous grants.
+The Board of Directors approves annual grants of RSUs based on the recommendation of the CGCC, which receives and reviews recommendations from the CEO.
+RSU grants take into consideration an employee's individual performance and previous grants.